eduart77/mobile2025/README.md

       - Retrieve single room by roomId for detailed view and editing
       - List all rooms belonging to user with basic information (name, type, dimensions)
       - Search rooms by name or filter by room type
-      - Load room with all associated furniture items for 3D visualization
+      - Load room with all associated furniture items for 2D/3D visualization
-      - Access room scan data for rendering 3D model
+      - Access uploaded plan data for rendering and editing

     UPDATE Room:

       - Modify room name, type, or dimensions through user interface
-      - Re-scan room to update scanData while preserving existing furniture placements
+      - Re-upload or redraw plan to update scanData while preserving existing furniture placements
       - Update room metadata (lastModified timestamp)
       - Validate changes before applying to ensure data integrity
       - Trigger furniture position recalculation if room dimensions change significantly